dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Drupal community today by giving this small talk with my good colleague Mait.

-And since the amount of time that have been given to us to make this presentation is finite and a good developer shouldn't ever go overtime, we have left no room for any improvisation, so please don't expect to hear any jokes during this presentation.
+And since the amount of time that have been given to us to make this presentation is finite and a good developer is supposed to never go overtime, we have left no room for any improvisation, so please don't expect to hear any jokes during this presentation.

 Hi, my Name is Mait and I work for Fenomen web agency as well.
 I have been